FRUNIROMA1/sister/README.md

 ERROR 1: TIFFReadEncodedTile() failed.
 ```
 There may be some problem with gdal or Google Earth Engine
-For Google Earth Engine pkease check your Earth Engine autentication.
+For Google Earth Engine pkease check your Earth Engine authentication.

 For gdal sems to be something wrong with the conda installation (17/09/2023):
 ```bash